Where to See Kangaroos and Koalas Near Sydney

 🦘 Jervis Bay (White Sands & Marsupials)

-Jervis Bay is famous for having the whitest sand in the world, but it also offers a surreal wildlife experience.
+Jervis Bay is famous for having the whitest sand in the world (Guinness World Record!), but it also offers a surreal wildlife experience.
 In the surrounding national parks, it is very common to see kangaroos relaxing right on the beach or grazing near the coastal bushland.
-It’s a photographer's dream!
+Dolphins frequently swim into the bay too.
+It's a photographer's dream.

 🦘 Canberra & The Southern Tablelands